-Whether the IRS is demanding full payment of back taxes up-front or a payment plan that is substantially higher than what you can afford to pay, the lawyers at our law firm in Philadelphia and Lansdale, PA, will negotiate a reasonable offer to reach a settlement on your behalf.
-Most of the time for qualifying clients, our lawyers can work out a deal for a fraction of what is owed or to set up an arrangement for the lowest possible monthly payment with various options for making those payments, if you qualify.
+Whether the IRS is requesting full payment of back taxes up-front or offering a payment plan that is substantially higher than what you can afford to pay, the lawyers at our law firm in Philadelphia and Lansdale, PA, will negotiate a reasonable offer to reach a settlement on your behalf.
+Most of the time for qualifying clients, our lawyers can work out a deal for a fraction of what is owed or set up an arrangement for the lowest possible monthly payment with various options for making those payments.

 An offer in compromise is an agreement between a taxpayer and the Internal Revenue Service that resolves the taxpayer’s back tax liability.
-The IRS has the authority to settle, or compromise, federal tax liabilities by accepting less than full payment under certain circumstances.
+The IRS can settle or compromise on federal tax liabilities by accepting less than full payment under particular circumstances.

-The IRS may legally compromise for one of the following reasons:
+The IRS may legally compromise on liabilities for one of the following reasons:

 If you are unable to pay off back taxes in full, you may qualify for tax relief by negotiating an IRS Payment Plan, more commonly known as an Installment Agreement (IA).
-An Installment Agreement allows a taxpayer to pay off tax debt with a series of regular monthly payments, usually within a statutory timeframe.
+This form of IRS settlement will allow a taxpayer to pay off tax debt with a series of regular monthly payments, usually within a statutory timeframe.
 Once an Installment Agreement is established, the IRS will cease all collection actions, including garnishment of wages.
-The IRS may also file a Notice of Federal Tax Lien until the final payment is made.
+The IRS files what is known as a Notice of Federal Tax Lien until the final payment is made.
 If the amount the taxpayer can afford to pay monthly does not satisfy the debt owed (including interest and penalties), another option, such as a Partial Pay Installment Agreement or an Offer in Compromise, may be a better choice.
-While an Installment Agreement is a manageable tax relief option, be aware that all payments must be timely.
+While an Installment Agreement is a flexible tax relief option, be aware that all payments must be timely.
 Late payments can terminate the agreement, in which case the IRS may file a Notice of Federal Tax Lien and/or Levy, which will adversely affect a taxpayer’s credit rating.

-If you are married, it is very likely that you will file a joint tax return to minimize your tax liability.
-However, by filing a joint return, you are agreeing to be held jointly and severally liable for any and all taxes, penalties, and interest due on the joint return.
-This is true even if a divorce decree or other agreement states that your spouse or former spouse will be responsible for the tax liabilities.
-However, there are provisions that may protect one spouse from the mistakes of another.
-If you find that the IRS is attempting to collect on a tax that was incurred jointly with a spouse or former spouse, you may qualify for one or more of the following types of relief:
+It is likely and common that people file joint tax returns to minimize their tax liability.
+However, married taxpayers filing a joint return are agreeing to be held jointly and equally liable for any taxes, penalties, and interest due on the joint tax return.
+Even if a divorce agreement states a spouse or former spouse will be responsible for the tax liabilities, both filers are responsible.
+However, some provisions may protect a spouse from the mistakes of the other.
+If you’re in a position where the IRS is attempting to collect on taxes that incurred jointly with a former or current spouse, you may qualify for one of the following types of relief:

-Innocent Spouse Relief: Taxpayers with an understatement of tax or a deficiency on a tax return due to erroneous items of the spouse or former spouse of the requesting taxpayer qualify for this type of relief.
-A deficiency can occur if the IRS assesses an additional liability on unreported income or disallowed deductions.
-The taxpayer must demonstrate that when the tax return was signed, the taxpayer did not know and had no reason to know that the understatement of tax existed.
-The IRS will take into account all the surrounding facts and circumstances in order to determine whether it would be unfair to hold the requesting taxpayer liable for the understatement of taxes and consider an IRS settlement.
+Innocent Spouse Relief: Taxpayers with an understatement of tax or deficiency on tax returns due to incorrect information of the current or former spouse of the requesting taxpayer qualify for this type of relief.
+A deficiency can occur if the IRS assesses additional liabilities on disallowed deductions or unreported income.
+The taxpayer seeking relief must prove that when the tax return was signed, they did not understand and the requester had no reason to suspect that there was an understatement of taxes existed.
+The IRS will consider all the information and facts provided to conclude whether it would be unfair to hold the requesting taxpayer liable for the understatement of taxes and consider an IRS settlement.

-Separation of liability — This relief is similarly available if there is an understatement of tax or a deficiency on a tax return.
-The liability for the understated tax may be separated such that the requesting taxpayer is granted relief from the liability.
-In order to qualify for this relief, the requesting taxpayer must be divorced, legally separated, or living apart from the spouse or former spouse at all time during the 12 months prior to the filing of the request.
-Separation of liability applies only to amounts owed that are not paid, and the IRS will not refund amounts that have already been paid.
+Separation of Liability: This type of relief is available if there are understatements of tax or deficiencies on prior tax returns.
+The liability for any understated taxes may be separated such that the requesting taxpayer is granted relief from the liability.
+To qualify for separation of liability relief, a taxpayer seeking relief must be divorced, legally separated, or living apart from their spouse or former spouse 12 months before filing the request for relief.
+Separation of liability only applies to amounts owed that are unpaid, and the IRS will not refund amounts that have already been paid.

-To qualify for any of the above methods to resolve your back taxes, you need to file all delinquent tax returns with the IRS.
-Regardless of what you have heard, you have the right to file your original tax return, no matter how late it’s filed.
-Until you have filed all legally required tax returns, the IRS will not entertain any type of tax settlement or payment plan to settle your back taxes.
+To qualify for any of the above methods to resolve your back taxes, you will need to submit all of your delinquent tax returns to the IRS.
+Contrary to what you have heard from other sources, you can file your original tax return no matter how late it’s submitted.
+Unless you have filed all of the legally required tax returns, the IRS will not entertain any tax settlement or payment plan to settle your back taxes.